bugnificent/jmeter-test/README.md

 This document outlines the steps to set up the jPetStore application environment using Apache Tomcat, MySQL, MySQL Connector/J, and the jPetStore WAR file.
 This setup is a prerequisite for running JMeter performance tests (covered below as a separate document).

-## 🪶 JMEter Demonstration
+## 🪶 JMeter Demonstration

+This section describes the JMeter test suite used to stress test the jPetStore web application and how to interpret the generated `.jtl` result files.

-This JMX file, `jpetstore.jmx`, contains a performance test suite designed to stress test the jPetStore web application running locally on `http://localhost:8080/jpetstore-6.1.0`.
+The JMX file, `jpetstore.jmx`, contains a performance test suite designed to stress test the jPetStore web application running locally on `http://localhost:8080/jpetstore-6.1.0`.
 This test plan simulates a variety of user interactions to evaluate the application's performance under load.
+The test results are saved to a `.jtl` file for detailed analysis.

 The test covers all key user scenarios, including: